 To get driving histories, you have to do a driving history search.

 Have you ever needed to find criminal records?
 Was it easy?
-Did you search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal backgrounds and records, and your comments could make it easier for others.

 Post A Comment

 On a Federal level, the FBI keeps a list of the Top Ten Most Wanted Criminals.
 In Bailey County, the Bailey County Sheriff keeps their own list of most wanted criminals and fugitives.

 While the prospect of getting locked up in the Bailey County jail is very scary, eventually you will settle into the daily routine there.
 Prisoners get an alarm to wake up every morning at six in the morning, and then roll call.
 You will then get breakfast.
 When you finish eating breakfast you will be required to work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Bailey County Jail, your experiences would be welcomed, if it can help another person to deal with it.